sachitnjk/Project_GoFish/README.md

   Implemented using a *pushdown automata* pattern to manage layered UI states cleanly.

 - **Fishing System**
-  Built on a *state machine* to handle transitions such as casting, waiting, bite, and reeling.
+  Built on a *state machine* to handle transitions such as casting, waiting, bite, adn reeling.

 - **Fish Data Design**
   Combines: